SBA Loans to Buy a Business

 - Get Financing

 The SBA 7(a) loan is a government-backed loan provided by financial institutions like banks and credit unions.
-The SBA doesn't lend directly, but they insure these loans in case a borrower defaults.
-This makes the SBA 7(a) loan an attractive option for lenders, since it reduces some of the risk involved.
-You can use the SBA 7(a) loan for a variety of things, including the purchase of real estate or land, equipment, working capital, refinancing debt, and — of course — buying a business!
+The SBA doesn't lend directly but insures these loans in case a borrower defaults.
+SBA 7(a) loans can be used for various purposes, including purchasing real estate, equipment, working capital, refinancing debt, and, of course, buying a business.

 Because your lender will need to get approval from the SBA to back your loan, the application process and paperwork for an SBA 7(a) loan can be lengthy.
 However, these loans typically boast better terms than traditional small business loans, and sometimes even come with counseling to ensure your business runs efficiently.